-If you are homeless, or threatened with being homeless within 28 days, we have a duty to help you in some way.
-For some homeless people we have to provide temporary accommodation whilst we investigate their situation to see if we have a duty, by law, to find permanent housing.
+If you are homeless, or threatened with homelessness within 56 days of contacting the council, we have a duty to help you in some way.
+For some people we have to provide emergency temporary accommodation whilst we investigate their situation to see if we have a duty, by law, to secure suitable accommodation.
 For other people we will only have to provide advice.

 Am I homeless?

 You do not have to be living on the streets to be homeless.
 You can be considered as homeless if you: